Second Sons: At Yunkai

 Jorah tells Daenerys that Yunkai has employed a mercenary group called the Second Sons.
-Daenerys meets with Mero, their crass leader, his co-captain Prendahl na Ghezn, and his lieutenant Daario Naharis, and attempts to bribe Mero to fight for her, but Mero makes sexually provocative statements and refuses.
+Daenerys meets with Mero, their crass leader, his co-captain Prendahl na Ghezn, and his lieutenant Daario Naharis; she attempts to bribe Mero to fight for her, but Mero makes sexually provocative statements and refuses.
 Back at camp, Mero decides to kill Daenerys; Daario is randomly selected to commit the assassination.
 After nightfall, he enters Daenerys' camp, disguised as an Unsullied.
 He enters her tent and reveals he killed Mero and Prendahl instead.
 She demands his loyalty and he accepts.

 Beyond the Wall

-Sam and Gilly camp at an abandoned hut for the night while travelling south.
-When they hear crows cawing outside in a weirwood tree, Sam exits to investigate.
-He is confronted by a White Walker intent on taking Gilly's son, but Sam stabs it with his dragonglass dagger, causing the Walker to disintegrate.
+Traveling south, Sam and Gilly camp at an abandoned hut for the night.
+When crows are cawing outside in a weirwood tree, Sam exits to investigate.
+A White Walker intent on taking Gilly's son confronts him.
+Sam stabs it with his dragonglass dagger, causing the Walker to disintegrate.

 Production

 Writing

 "Second Sons" was written by the show creators and executive producers David Benioff and D. B. Weiss, based on material from George R. R. Martin's novel A Storm of Swords.
 The episode adapts parts of the book's chapters Samwell I, Sansa III, Davos IV, Daenerys IV, Samwell III and Arya IX.